Learning Outcomes

 Common Landlord Covenants

-• Insurance and repair: In multi-let buildings, the landlord may covenant to insure and repair the structure and recover costs via a service charge.
+- Insurance and repair: In multi-let buildings, the landlord insures and maintains the structure and common parts, recovering costs via a service charge.
+A landlord may reserve self‑help rights to carry out works where a tenant fails and recover the cost as a debt.

 Rent Review